gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 Agility believes that a successful website balances the **User Experience (UX)**, **Editor Experience (EX)**, and **Developer Experience (DX)**.

-While Gatsby tends to handle **UX** and **DX** quite well, too often editors are an after-thought in Gatsby (and other JAMstack) websites.
-They feel constrained by not being able to manage their sitemap and what content is on which pages.
+While Gatsby tends to handle **UX** and **DX** quite well, editors are not always comfortable working directly in a codebase.
+They prefer to manage their sitemap and see what content is on which pages.
+Using Gatsby with a headless CMS allows for this.

 Agility aims to empower and improve the **Editor Experience** by providing built-in **Page Management**.
 This means developers can build UI Components and leave editors to compose their pages.